anthhub/cupboard/readme.md

 	}

-	// create a container with option and return the information of the container ret, cancel, err := WithContainer(context.Background(), opt)
+	// create a container with option and return the information of the container
+	//
+	// images will be pulled and containers will be created ret, cancel, err := WithContainer(context.Background(), opt)
 	if err != nil {
 		panic(err)
 	}
-	// the cancel function will delete the container you created, else the container will be not deleted. defer cancel()
+	// the cancel function will delete the containers you created, else the container will be always live. defer cancel()

 	c := context.Background()